ether/eslint-config-etherpad/README.md

     ```

 3. If you `require('ep_etherpad-lite/*')` anywhere in your server-side code, add
-   a peer dependency to your `package.json` so that the `node` ESLint plugin
+   a peer dependency to your `package.json` so that the `n` ESLint plugin (for
-   won't complain about unavailable modules:
+   Node.js) won't complain about unavailable modules:

    ```json
       "peerDependencies": {